jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 # For easier side-by-side comparison, we multiply ABV by 807 to approximate the same range of values
 BeerFacts$ABV <- BeerFacts$ABV * 807

-# Then we melt these facts to get a long table with ABV and IBU as variables, and their values in the Value column
+# Then we melt these facts to get a long table with ABV and IBU as two values for the variable column, and their levels in the Value column
 BeerFacts.long <- melt(BeerFacts)
 ```